CuarzoSoftware/SRM/doxygen/md/Tutorial.md

 // ...

-// Use the buffer in a connector rendering thread (paintGL())
+// Use the buffer in a connector rendering thread (paintGL() call)

-// First, get the device this connector belongs to SRMDevice *connectorDevice = srmConnectorGetDevice(connector);
+// First, get the device the connector belongs to SRMDevice *connectorDevice = srmConnectorGetDevice(connector);

 // Then, get the device responsible for rendering for the connector device (usually the same device)